timhugh/bujo.nvim/README.md

 ## Compatibility

 bujo.nvim is by no means thoroughly tested with other plugins, but care has been taken to follow best practices for not breaking other stuff.
 Keybinds are only mapped globally when it makes sense and are otherwise confined only to markdown buffers, and those keybinds typically allow fallthrough so they won't block other plugins' behavior if they aren't relevant.
 If there are any conflicts, all keybinds are configurable (see [Configuration](#configuration)).

+If you find an compatibility issue with another plugin, feel free to open an issue or PR!
+See [Contributing](#contributing) for more details.

+bujo.nvim has explicit dependencies on a few plugins that I suspect could be swapped for other popular options, but I built it with the plugins I use in mind so there are no adapters as of yet.
+If that interests you, see [Contributing](#contributing) for ways to make that happen!
+As an example, bujo.nvim explicitly depends on [nvim-telescope/telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for pickers.
+I know there are other popular options like [echasnovski/mini.pick](https://github.com/echasnovski/mini.pick) and [https://github.com/folke/snacks.nvim](https://github.com/folke/snacks.nvim), I just don't use them so they aren't supported yet.

 bujo.nvim does not provide any markdown rendering or formatting capability.
 I've used it alongside [MeanderingProgrammer/render-markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim) without issue, but I wouldn't expect it to interfere with any rendering/formatting plugins.